EolnMsuk/SkipCord-2/README.md

 ## 5) Running the Bot

 - Close all instances of Edge - then right click the bot.py and select "Open with Python" (or simply double click).
-- At this point the bot should open an instance of edge (omegle), the commands will only work for that tab / instance.
+- At this point the bot should open an instance of Edge (Omegle), and the commands will only work for that tab/instance.

 --------------------------------------------------------------------------------